View Edwin Henry's Obituary on CJOnline.com and share memories

 |

 Edwin D. Henry Edwin D. Henry, age 88, of Topeka, passed away Monday, April 1, 2019 at Stormont Vail Hospital in Topeka.
-Ed was born September 28, 1930 in Oklahoma City, OK.
-He is survived by his wife, Peggy of 64 years; two daughters, Angie Fletcher and Debbie (Gary) Irwin, both of Topeka; a brother, Delbert Henry of St. Charles, Missouri; two sisters, Mary Helen Hansen of Bella Vista, Arkansas and Adabelle Wiedemann of Salem, Illinois; five grandchildren and one great granddaughter.
-Visitation will be Friday from 6:00 - 7:30 p.m. at the church.
 Funeral services will be Saturday, April 6, 2019 at 10:30 a.m. at the West Side Christian Church.
 Interment will be at the Mt.
 Hope Cemetery.
-Memorial contributions may be made to the West Side Christian Church or the American Legion Post #1650 and left in care of the Davidson Funeral Home. davidsonfuneral.com.
+Memorial contributions may be made to the West Side Christian Church or the Philip Billard Post #1650 of the V.F.W., 3110 SW Huntoon, Topeka, Kansas 66604.
+To read his full obituary please visit www.davidsonfuneral.com